aaronsheldon/albertahealthservices/21779/ScopeofWork.md

 The following tasks have to be undertaking to fulfill the request:

 1. Deliever a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the vital statistics information of the cohort in a separate file for download.
-   - [ ] Engineer a query to resolve vital statistics to one record per person and only for a specified cohort.
+   - [ ] Engineer a query to resolve vital statistics to one record per person by picking the latest edit and only for a specified cohort.
    - [ ] Engineer a workflow of `upload->query->download`.
    - [ ] Unit test the workflow to ensure basic functionality.
    - [ ] Grant provisional access to the web based workflow to stakeholders.
    - [ ] Train stakeholders to use the workflow.
    - [ ] User acceptance testing of the workflow.
-   - [ ] Set to production.
+   - [ ] Publish to production.
 2. Deliever a workflow in Alteryx that takes a file containing the provincial health numbers of the selected cohort and returns the pharmacy dispensing information of the cohort in a separate file for download.
     - [ ] Engineer a query to resolve pharmacy dispensing to one record per event and only for a specified cohort.
     - [ ] Engineer a workflow of `upload->query->download`.